 Fun in the sun: Catch a game of cricket

 You can’t walk far without spotting an impromptu game of cricket.
 It’s a real treat if you can catch a game.
 Cricket is popular with people of all ages and really brings the community together and is a vital element to the island.
 A game of cricket is also a great place to sit in the sun with a cold beer or ginger beer for the kids.
-Check out some of the games coming up here.

 Sunset: St Lawrence Gap